ndoolan/Quizz/server/api/recording/README.md

 ## DELETE
 ### Delete recording by ID
 Deletes a recording by recording id.
+File is deleted from cloud storage, then database entry is deleted.
 Only a status code is returned.

 #### Inputs
 Route parameters: